 Experimenting with different lures and presentations on the water is a must for many anglers.
 Pay close attention to how the fish hit and where they hit.
 Also, use your electronics to find the schools of fish, and you will have a much more successful day on the water.

 If you are lucky, there will be a knowledgeable salesperson in the store who can help you make the best decisions about lures.
-If not, though, use this guide as starting point on your way to becoming a great crappie angler.
+If not, though, use services such as the Lucky Tackle Box and this guide as starting point on your way to becoming a great crappie angler.